25 Encouraging Bible Verses for Addiction Recovery

 “You say, ‘I am allowed to do anything’—but not everything is good for you.
 And even though ‘I am allowed to do anything,’ I must not become a slave to anything.”
 1 Corinthians 6:12

 This verse hits a key point: you are allowed to do anything.
 But addiction stops short of asking a crucial question: “Is it helpful?”
 Or even further: “Am I becoming a slave to this thing?”
-The Apostle Paul answers those questions flat out: not everything is good for you.

 And even though you are allowed to do anything, there will be consequences for harmful decisions.
 God allows consequences to fall based on your choices in order to change behavioral patterns toward better choices.
 In spite of everything, remember that God consistently and faithfully forgives you because He loves you.